 Drive on the left at all times.
 On multi-lane highways, keep to the far left (slower) lane, particularly after overtaking.

-On the open road, the maximum speed limit is 100 kilometres per hour.
-In cities and towns, the maximum is 50 kilometres per hour.
+On the open road, the maximum speed limit is 100 kilometers per hour.
+In cities and towns, the maximum is 50 kilometers per hour.
 Exceptions occur, for example around road works, so be alert for signs (on the left of the road) that tell you to lower your speed.